Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Four score and 7 years ago, Korean Air and Asiana Airlines planned to merge.
-After a drawn-out process, the final approval is here, and Korean Air is acquiring a 63.88% stake in Asiana Airlines.
+After a drawn-out process, the final approval came in December 2024, announcing that Korean Air will acquire a 63.88% stake in Asiana Airlines.

-There’s a lot to unpack in this news, as a Star Alliance airline will be absorbed into a SkyTeam airline, there will be reshuffling with each airline’s low-cost brands, and concessions were made along the way.
+There was a lot to unpack in the original announce, as a Star Alliance airline will be absorbed into a SkyTeam airline, there will be reshuffling with each airline’s low-cost brands, and concessions were made along the way.

-Here’s what you should know about the now-approved merger between the 2 biggest airlines in South Korea.
+Here’s what you should know about the latest news on the merger between the 2 biggest airlines in South Korea.

 Korean Air Acquiring Majority Stake in Asiana Airlines